 In 2011 a court-ordered settlement stipulated that the foster care court orders that had expired - or that were going to expire in the following two years - must be deemed to have been extended until 8 June 2013.
 This effectively placed a moratorium on the lapsing of these FCGs.
 As a temporary solution, social workers could extend orders administratively until December 2014, by which date a comprehensive legal solution should have been found to prevent qualifying families from losing their grants in future.
 Yet no policy solution had been developed by the 2014 cut-off date.
-Instead, the Department of Social Development sought (and received) an urgent court order extending the date to the end of 2018.
+Instead, the Department of Social Development sought (and received) an urgent court order extending the date to the end of 2017, which was then extended until the end of